The location where Robert DiBernardo was murdered

 However, Ruggiero remained adamant that Gotti wanted DiBernardo dead.
 He also stated that the boss was becoming increasingly irate about the delay.

-By that point, Gravano started to believe that Gotti had personal issues with DiBernardo, as he had previously resisted calls to promote the businessman to the role of capo.
+By that point, Gravano started to believe Gotti had personal issues with DiBernardo, as he had previously resisted calls to promote the businessman to capo.
 He also began to doubt that Ruggiero was bold enough to fabricate such an order.

-Consequently, "Sammy the Bull" relented and agreed to carry out the hit.
+Consequently, he agreed to carry out the hit.

 DiBernardo's murder

-On June 5th, 1986, he lured the businessman to this location on Stillwell Avenue under the pretense that he wanted to hold a short meeting.
-At the time, the outlet belonged to a drywall company, which served as a front for Gravano's crew.
+On June 5, 1986, Gravano lured DiBernardo to this location on Stillwell Avenue under the pretense that he wanted to hold a short meeting.
+At the time, the premises belonged to a drywall company, which served as a front for his crew.

-Although DiBernardo said that his schedule was pretty full that day, he agreed to drop by and have a quick chat over coffee.
+DiBernardo said his schedule was full, but he agreed to stop by and have a quick chat over coffee.

-At around 5.50 p.m., he arrived alone at 1809 Stillwell Avenue and joined Gravano in the basement office.
+At around 5:50 p.m., he arrived alone and joined Gravano in the basement office.

 Also present that evening were Thomas "Huck" Carbonaro and Joseph "Old Man" Paruta, two soldiers in Gravano's crew.

-Following the murder, a cleanup crew wrapped the body up and placed it in the trunk of a car.
+Following the murder, a cleanup crew wrapped his body and placed it in the trunk of a car.

-What happened next remains a mystery, as DiBernardo's body has never been found.
+What happened next is unclear, as DiBernardo's remains have never been found.

 Address